turingschool/front-end-curriculum/projects/color-changer-solo.md

 ## Specification

 You've been doing a great job over the last 3 weeks, and it's time for a solo challenge!
-You'll have the afternoon to work on this project, and it is due at the end of the day, with final commits no later than 6:00pm.
-Get as far as you can and focus on breaking the project down into small steps, using good git workflows, and getting to working features.
+You'll have this afternoon and evening to work on this project, and it is to be completed by start of class tomorrow morning (there will not be work time for this project tomorrow).
+Get as far as you can and focus on breaking the project down into small bite-sized steps, using good git workflows, and getting to working features.

 The application will have the following: